chandlerbing65nm/FreqREM/README.md

 - CIFAR-10-C: https://zenodo.org/records/2535967
 - CIFAR-100-C: https://zenodo.org/records/3555552

-RobustBench loaders in `cifar/cifar10c_vit_spare.py` and `cifar/cifar100c_vit_spare.py` will read from `--data_dir`.
+RobustBench loaders in `cifar/cifar10c_vit_sparc.py` and `cifar/cifar100c_vit_sparc.py` will read from `--data_dir`.

 ## CIFAR Experiments

-Below is a minimal setup and the exact commands to reproduce SPARE on CIFAR-10-C and CIFAR-100-C.
+Below is a minimal setup and the exact commands to reproduce SPARC on CIFAR-10-C and CIFAR-100-C.

 ### Environment setup